francisbrero/JobSeeker-Buddy/readme.md

 Upload your resume, LinkedIn profile (PDF), and work experience details.
 These assets are stored in the main asset folder and referenced in Firestore.

-New Application Creation:
+### New Application Creation:

 Provide a job posting URL.
 The app uses Tavily to scrape job details and creates a unique application folder.

 ### Document Generation:

-The backend calls the local LLM to generate a cover letter and customize your resume based on your uploaded assets and the scraped job details.
+The backend calls the local LLM or OpenAI model to generate a cover letter and customize your resume based on your uploaded assets and the scraped job details.
 Generated documents are saved and versioned in Firestore.

 ### Feedback & Iteration: